Program Website: Biochemistry – Hiram College

 Faculty

-Steven P Romberger, (2014) Associate Professor of Chemistry; Biochemistry Program Director; Director of the Office of Scholarly Endeavors; Faculty Chair
+Steven P Romberger, (2014) Associate Professor of Chemistry; Director Biochemistry Program; Director of Center for Scientific Engagement

 B.S., Susquehanna University;